Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Hiking Backpack

-If you plan to go on any hikes, take a lightweight but sturdy backpack to carry all your gear and belongings.
+If you plan to go hiking, take a lightweight yet sturdy backpack to carry all your gear and belongings.

 This day pack from REI is pretty cool.
 I also never travel without my belt bag.